 -Deeply disturbing ideals and/or fantasies (If it responsibly requires a trigger warning, we will not publish it.)

-What we ARE: A literary magazine that’s run by two genius savvy, omnipotent accessible, and real human beings goddesses who believe in the power and potential of the written word.
+What we ARE: A literary magazine that’s run by, at the moment, one genius savvy, omnipotent accessible, and real human being goddess who believes in the power and potential of the written word.

 All submissions must be emailed to firstname.lastname@example.org.
 Submissions to Kelly’s personal account will not be reviewed.

 Fiction/creative non-fiction/flash-fiction: Send your submissions in a Word doc, with the type of writing in the subject line.
-These will be read by Nicole, if you wish to address her directly.
+These will be read by our Editor-in-Chief, founder, creator, CEO, whatever you want to call her, Kelly.
+She does prefer to be addressed directly, as she takes each and every submission seriously.

 Poetry/photography/miscellaneous: Send your submissions in the body of the email, or in a Word doc, with the type of submission in the subject line.
 These will be read by Kelly, if you wish to address her directly.